This post may contain affiliate links. Please read our disclosure policy.

 No this isn’t necessary for BBQ Baked Chicken Thighs.
 Keeping the skin side up the whole time allows the skin to get crispy as it bakes.

-What to serve with BBQ Baked Chicken Thighs
+What to Serve with BBQ Baked Chicken Thighs

-Most times I’ll throw together a big Garden Salad and some Best Ever Cheesy Garlic Bread to just keep it simple.
+Most times I’ll throw together a copycat Olive Garden Salad and some Best Ever Cheesy Garlic Bread to just keep it simple.
 We also love to have serve them with Make Ahead Mashed Potatoes or my Grandma’s Cheesy Scalloped Potatoes.
 Of course some delicious 5-Minute Parmesan Ranch Broccoli is the perfect match and even simpler than a salad!

 If you happen to have leftovers, store them in an airtight container in the fridge for 3-5 days.
 They can also be placed in a freezer bag and frozen for up to 6 months.